dell/csm-docs/content/docs/getting-started/installation/installationwizard/operator.md

       - retainImageRegistryPath: **true**
           When set to true, the full original image path under the registry is retained.
 For example, with customRegistry=my.artifactory-registry.example, the same image will be pulled from `my.artifactory-registry.example/dell/container-storage-modules/csi-vxflexos:v2.16.0`.

->NOTE: The custom registry value must be FQDN (Fully Qualified Domain Name) and must not include any nested path or folder structure.
+>NOTE: The custom registry value must be Fully Qualified Domain Name (FQDN) and must not include any nested path or folder structure.
 >For example: my.artifactory-registry.example

    **Sample CustomRegistry Configuration:**